learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Dynamic User Interface

-During simulation initialization, Skydel will give a chance to plug-in instances to connect to their user interface for real-time updates via the `connectToView` method.
+During simulation initialization, Skydel will provide opportunity for plug-in instances to connect to their user interface for real-time updates via the `connectToView` method.
 The `QWidget*` parameter is the same as the one created by the `createUI` method.

 ### Example

-See plug-in example [position\_observer\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/position_observer_plugin).
+See the plug-in example [position\_observer\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/position_observer_plugin) for more information.
 It covers:

 * Receiving real time position data
 * Updating the user interface